Severance package

 Packages are most typically offered for employees who are laid off or retire.
 Severance pay was instituted to help protect the newly unemployed.
 Sometimes, they may be offered for those who either resign, regardless of the circumstances, or are fired.
 Policies for severance packages are often found in a company's employee handbook.
 Severance contracts often stipulate that employees will not sue the employer for wrongful dismissal or attempt to collect on unemployment benefits, and that if they do so, they must return the severance money.

-Severance packages vary by country depending on government regulation.
+Larger severance packages were found to reduce labour market flexibility.

 United States

 In the United States, there is no requirement in the Fair Labor Standards Act (FLSA) for severance pay.
 Instead it is a matter of agreement between employers and employees.

 Severance agreements, among other things, could prevent an employee from working for a competitor and waive any right to pursue a legal claim against the former employer.
 Also, an employee may be giving up the right to seek unemployment compensation.
 An employment attorney may be contacted to assist in the evaluation and review of a severance agreement.
 The payments in some cases will continue only until the former employee has found another job.

+Severance agreements cannot contain clauses that prevent employees from speaking to an attorney to get advice about whether they should accept the offer, or speak to an attorney after they sign.
+The offer also cannot require that the employee commit a crime, such as failing to appear subject to court subpoena for proceedings related to the company.

+It can, however, prevent the filing of a lawsuit against the company for wrongful termination, discrimination, sexual harassment, etc.

+Severance packages are often negotiable, and employees can hire a lawyer to review the package (typically for a fee), and potentially negotiate.
+However, employees are never entitled to any severance package upon termination or lay-offs.

+Severance packages vary by country depending on government regulation.
+For instance, under the Age Discrimination in Employment Act (ADEA), employees over the age of forty (40) are entitled to 21 days to review and sign their severance offer.
+If an employer requires an employee over 40 to review and sign a severance offer in less than the compliant 21 days, they must allow employees more time to review.

 In February 2010, a ruling in the Western District of Michigan held that severance pay is not subject to FICA taxes, but it was overturned by the Supreme Court in March 2014.